HectorCastelli/insurance-information-test/DevLog.md

 To speed up this process, I decided to use JSDoc to generate a collection of webpages for developers to read when in doubt.

 This can done running  `npm run dev-docs` and will create a documentation folder inside the project.

+### Creating a user-manual

+The documentation for end-users is very important.
+I have chosen to write the documentation by hand, to make sure that its cohesive and has all the necessary information.